theaholtlund/hello-kubernetes/README.md

 kubectl apply -f service.yaml
 ```

-5. Find the Minikube IP address
+5. Create a minikube service tunnel to access the application

 ```
-minikube ip
+minikube service hello-kubernetes-service
 ```

-6. Access the application, which default is exposed on port 30001

 ### Managing the Application